wamland-team/wam-check-mount/README.md

-Wamland Check Mount
+WAM-CHECK
 =====================
-*Used to check that the path is a mount point*
+Used to check that the path is a mount point

 ## Install